 However, this approach might not be the same as what you will give a toddler or infant.

-So, check the following ideas that are sensitive and responsive to toddlers and infants when teaching them Routine.
+Check the following ideas that are sensitive and responsive to toddlers and infants when teaching them routine.

 1. Allow Consistency

 Design a routine that focuses their attention on play and learning.
-These lead to less destructive behaviours.
+These lead to less destructive behaviors.

 2. Caregiving Routine Should be offered when needed